As you write, it's helpful to have a literary elements list to maximize the power of your words.

 Here are the main reasons to use literary devices in your writing:

-- Add special effects to your writing.
-Part of showing, and not telling, through your story involves the use of literary devices and other techniques in your storytelling.
+• They add special effects to your writing.
+Part of showing, and not telling, through your story involves the use of literary elements and other techniques in your storytelling.

-- Connect with the reader.
-Through literary elements, you can draw the reader into your story, and encourage them to engage with the text.
-Literary devices can stimulate the reader's mind, and giving them a deeper reading experience.
+• They help you connect with the reader.
+You can draw the reader into your story and encourage them to engage with the text.
+Literary elements can also stimulate the reader's mind, giving them a deeper reading experience.

-- Make your writing more interesting to read.
-No one likes to read or hear a boring story.
-By incorporating literary techniques in your writing, you add life to your words, and avoid being a bore.
+• They make your writing more interesting to read.
+No one likes to read a boring story.
+By incorporating literary techniques in your writing, you add life to your words.

-- Convey abstract information.
-More common in fiction stories, literary devices can help the author convey abstract concepts or information to the reader.
-They can help communicate the work's overall meaning or theme, without the writer having to directly state the purpose.
+• They convey abstract information.
+More common in fiction stories, literary elements can help the author convey abstract concepts or information to the reader.
+They can help communicate specific themes in books without the writer having to directly state the purpose.

-- Paint a vivid picture with your words.
-Literary devices can help paint a visual picture or image in the reader's imagination.
+• They paint a vivid picture with your words.
+Literary techniques can help paint a visual picture or image in the reader's imagination.
 Again, it all comes back to showing the reader what's happening, rather than simply telling.

-Authors use literary devices to enhance their creative expression, and to add artistic flair to their writing, which provides an unforgettable reader’s experience.
+Authors use literary elements to enhance their creative expression, and to add artistic flair to their writing, which provides an unforgettable reader experience.

 Learn how to become an author by studying the greats – the more literature you read, the more you’ll see just how often famous writers rely on literary elements to strengthen their writing.